Offer Strategy

 Best To Promote

 Botox: Well-known treatment that is a great entry point into aesthetics/injectables.
-Highly commoditized but this can be minimized through correct offer structure.
+Highly commoditized but this can be minimized through the correct offer structure.

 Laser Facials: Quick, no-pain, no-downtime, no-consumable treatment that makes a terrific intro service.

-RF Skin Tightening: No consumables and no-downtime.
+RF Skin Tightening: No consumables and no downtime.
 Great for combining with other treatments.

 Challenging To Promote